 Clarification that all petitions by an individual for Board Director removal need to be submitted directly to the GNSO Council

-There is no requirement for the GNSO Chair to assume the GNSO Representative role on the Empowered Community Admin on behalf of the GNSO, but it has made sense to recent Council Leadership Teams.
+There is no requirement for the GNSO Chair to assume the GNSO Representative role on the Empowered Community Admininstration (“EC Admin”) on behalf of the GNSO, but it has made sense to recent Council Leadership Teams.
 The current selection process for the GNSO Representative to the EC Admin can be found here: https://gnso.icann.org/sites/default/files/file/field-file-attach/process-criteria-gnso-representative-empowered-community-administration-28jun17-en.pdf.

 Auto triggers to meet: ICANN budget, timelines are very short.
 What are the ramifications of not adopting budget?
 There is a caretaker budget.